b-lukaszuk/BS_wJ_eng/contents/camel_case.md

 called regexes).
 Although Julia does have a regex support (see [the docs](https://docs.julialang.org/en/v1/base/strings/#Base.Regex)) such a solution would seem rather arcane and off-putting for newcomers.
-Therefore, to keep things simple our solution will rely on good old for loops and conditionals.
+Therefore, to keep things simple our approach will rely on good old for loops and conditionals.

-First `changeToSnakeCase` as it is a simpler one (start small and build).
+First `changeToSnakeCase` as it is simpler to write (start small and build).

 ```jl
 s = """